 The experience of parenting can be one of the most challenging and difficult tasks in a parent's life, yet it has the potential of being the most fulfilling and richest experience in life!
-Frustrations, concerns and worries may abound, yet nothing is more satisfying to parents than seeing their children sincerely enjoy living God's way of life.
+Frustrations, concerns, and worries may abound, yet nothing is more satisfying to parents than seeing their children sincerely enjoy living God's way of life.
 We understand that not every child reared in the Church will "catch the vision" and develop "in God's image," but it is a given that our efforts are never wasted!
 Even if they veer from the direction learned within the home, our children who have been taught and seen demonstrated God's way of life in their childhood will have a foundation on which they can rely, whether in this life or in God's Kingdom.

 There is no richer inheritance that parents can give their children than to see, hear, and experience the fullness of the blessings that come from choosing obedience and fulfillment in God.
-Parents who devote the time and the commitment-showing genuine love and interest in their children-will receive a reward that will bless them, and their children, to the end of their days!
+Parents who devote the time and the commitment-showing genuine love and interest in their children-will receive a reward that will bless them and their children to the end of their days!
 "Behold, children are a heritage from the LORD, the fruit of the womb is a reward.
 Like arrows in the hand of a warrior, so are the children of one's youth.
-Happy is the man who has his quiver full of them" (Psalm 127: 3-5).
-The Living Church of God offers a variety of free publications including a Bible Study Course, booklets and the Tomorrow's World magazine.
+Happy is the man who has his guiver full of them" (Psalm 127:3-5).